 Twig Blight Symptoms

 Juniper twig blight is characterized by the die back of the terminal growth on an afflicted evergreen plant.
-The foliage will turn light green, reddish-brown or even dark gray and the dead tissue will gradually creep into the central foliage of the plant.
-The fungi will
+The foliage will turn light green, reddish brown, or even dark gray and the dead tissue will gradually creep into the central foliage of the plant.
+The fungi will eventually produce tiny black fruiting bodies that appear three to four weeks after infection.
+The new tissue is the most often infected with juniper twig blight and symptoms show up approximately two weeks later.

 Phomopsis Twig Blight